prasadsurase/prasadsurase.github.io/source/_posts/2016-05-24-reactjs-with-rails.markdown

 Since last couple of days, I have been experimenting with ReactJS.
 I followed the official [tutorial](https://facebook.github.io/react/docs/tutorial.html), [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) and some other blogs.
 This post is a summary of what I learned.
+This is by no means a tutorial but some points that will help you get started.
 I will try to keep is as simple as possible.

 **What is React?** ReactJS is a JavaScript library to manage and render Views(V in MVC).
 The views are rendered by React Components.